Sacrilege (2020 film): Plot

 Blake and Stacey both die from their hallucinations; Stacey accidentally impales herself on gardening tools while Blake is killed by running into the road and becoming impaled by stag horns on a local's truck.
-Trish covers her arms in cleaner, as well as gargling with the chemical, in an attempt to rid her body of imagined bugs, but is discovered by Kayla before she can die.
+Trish covers her arms in cleaning fluid, as well as gargling with the chemical in an attempt to rid her body of imagined bugs, but is discovered by Kayla before she can die.
 Kayla is able to help Trish into their car, but is stopped by the villagers when she tries to leave the village.
 She's horrified to see her attacker among the crowd.
 Kayla is initially overpowered by him, but manages to muster her inner strength.
 She declares that she is no longer afraid of him, causing Jimmy to disappear as he is a hallucination.
 Kayla also sets fire to a nearby effigy of Mabon, fully breaking any power that is being held over her or Trish.
 Now powerless, as any attempts to kill Trish or Kayla would be rendered meaningless, the villagers part and allow the two women to leave the town.